 How Fresh is Fresh?
-Perceptions, Experience When Buying, Consuming Fresh Cod15 October 2012
+Perceptions, Experience When Buying, Consuming Fresh CodMonday, October 15, 2012

 Most of us do not buy fresh fish that was caught more than three days ago.
 But if we do not know the date of capture, we are devouring fish that is often far older, says Nofima Scientist Jens Østli, and colleagues, who invited over 400 fishing customers in Norwegian supermarkets to answer how old frozen fish would have to be before they would stop buying it.